JOAN MULLER: Why it’s better to rent than buy a home now — despite rate cuts

 Coetzee expects this trajectory to continue well into 2021.
 It’s a forecast based partly on the premise that it is now cheaper to buy a property than it is to rent one of the same value.

-Based on Coetzee’s estimates, the gross rental yield — which is the annual rental as a percentage of market value — is about 9.4%.
+Based on Coetzee’s estimates, the gross rental yield — the annual rental as a percentage of market value — is about 9.4%.

 He concedes there are additional costs associated with owning a house, but he argues that ownership also gives you an asset that generally appreciates over time.